rodrigolima7/hcq-covid19-research/README.md

 - [English - US](README.md)
 - [Português - Brasil](README.pt-br.md)

-Even though this document may be in different languages, the research and titles will not be translated.
+Even though this document may be in different languages, the research and their titles will not be translated.

 ## Structure